The Castles of Mad King Ludwig II

 Sitting at the foot of Neuschwanstein's hill, Hohenschwangau Castle is more lived-in and historic, offering an excellent look at Ludwig's life (with fewer crowds).
 Originally built in the 12th century, it was ruined by Napoleon.
 Ludwig's father rebuilt it, and you'll see it as it looked in 1836.
 The walls of the beautifully painted rooms are slathered with the epic myths and exotic decoration of 19th-century Romanticism.

-The homiest of Ludwig's castles is the small and comfortably exquisite Linderhof, set in the woods 15 minutes from Oberammergau, the Shirley Temple of Bavarian villages (a 45-minute drive from Hohenschwangau).
-Surrounded by fountains and sculpted, Italian-style gardens, it's the only place I've toured that actually had me feeling palace envy.
+The homiest of Ludwig's castles is the small and comfortably exquisite Linderhof, set in the woods 15 minutes from Oberammergau, the Shirley Temple of Bavarian villages (a 45-minute drive from Hohenschwangau and Neuschwanstein).
+Surrounded by fountains and sculpted, Italian-style gardens, it's the only place I've toured that actually had me feeling a little palace envy.

 Ludwig lived much of his last eight years at Linderhof.
 Frustrated by the limits of being a constitutional monarch, he retreated here, inhabiting a private fantasy world where his lavishness glorified his otherwise weakened kingship.
 He lived as a royal hermit; his dinner table — pre-set with dishes and food — rose from the kitchen below into his dining room so he could eat alone.

-Beyond the palace is Ludwig's grotto, a private theater for the reclusive king to enjoy his beloved Wagnerian operas — he was usually the sole member of the audience.
+Beyond the palace is Ludwig's grotto, a private theater for the reclusive king to enjoy his beloved Wagnerian operas (he was usually an audience of one).
 The grotto features a waterfall, fake stalactites, and a swan boat floating on an artificial lake.
 The first electricity in Bavaria was generated here, to change the colors of the stage lights and to power Ludwig's fountain and wave machine.

 My preferred home base for exploring Bavaria's castles is Füssen, a town that's a mix of real-world and cutesy-cobbled; it's the closest to Neuschwanstein and Hohenschwangau, and also the handiest for train travelers.
-Reutte, actually just over the border in Austria, isn't as appealing as a town, but its surrounding villages are home to some of the coziest rural accommodations in the region, making it particularly good option for drivers.
+Reutte, just over the border in Austria, isn't as appealing, but it sits in the shadow of a dramatic ruined castle and iss surrounded by villages with cozy rural accommodations, making it a good option for drivers.

-Ludwig was king for 23 years.
-In 1886, fed up with his extravagances, royal commissioners declared him mentally unfit, and he died soon after under mysterious circumstances.
+Ludwig was king for 22 years.
+In 1886, fed up with his extravagances, royal commissioners declared him mentally unfit, and he died soon after — found, mysteriously, drowned in a lake.
 But no one complains anymore about the cost of Ludwig's castles.
 Within six weeks of his funeral, tourists were paying to see the castles — and they're still coming.